-Our dedicated Child Protection and Safeguarding Team work hard to ensure that our students’ emotional, physical and welfare needs are being adequately met.
-The team works alongside Children's Social Care and a wide range of other agencies to put quality interventions in place where students require additional support out of school.
+Our dedicated Safeguarding Team work hard to ensure that our students’ emotional, physical and welfare needs are being adequately met.
+The team works alongside Children's Social Care and a wide range of other agencies to put quality interventions in place where students and their families require additional support out of school.
 Student safety is of paramount importance, not just whilst at Chorlton High School, but outside school hours too.

 Our School Health Adviser

 Our School Health Adviser offers a range of services for students including healthy eating, smoking cessation, sexual health and contraception.
 The School Health Adviser also provides us with valuable health information and support for students with medical conditions.

 Useful Contact Numbers and Web Addresses